By the Light of the Moon (The Vampire Diaries): Plot

 Tyler (Michael Trevino) gets ready for his first transformation since it is a full moon night.
 He is terrified by it and he calls Mason (Taylor Kinney) for help once more but cannot reach him.
 Tyler leaves a message on Mason's phone where Jules (Michaela McManus), a friend of Mason's, hears it and realizes that Mason is missing.

-Elena (Nina Dobrev) and Bonnie (Kat Graham) are in Elena's bedroom and talking about the moonstone and how Bonnie has to dispell it.
+Elena (Nina Dobrev) and Bonnie (Kat Graham) are in Elena's bedroom and talking about the moonstone and how Bonnie has to dispel it.
 Elena does not agree with the plan since it will make Klaus furious and he'll come to kill everyone but Elena; Jeremy (Steven R. McQueen) joins them and does not agree with Elena's suicidal plan.
 Bonnie and Jeremy leave Elena alone with the moonstone and Elena gets the opportunity to steal it and tries to sneak out of the house.
 She is stopped by Bonnie and Jeremy before she leaves and they tell her that they were testing her and she failed.
 They let her walk away but when she gets to the door, Elena realizes that she cannot get out of the house because Bonnie sealed her in with a spell.

 Jules shows up at the Lockwood house just right before Tyler leaves.
 She introduces herself as Mason's friend and she tells Tyler and Carol (Susan Walters) that Mason is not back in Florida as they believe.
 Tyler leaves to meet Caroline (Candice Accola) at the Grill while Carol calls the Sheriff to report Mason's disappearance.
 Tyler tells Caroline about Mason and while they leave the Grill to go to the Lockwood cellar, Caroline manages to inform Alaric (Matt Davis) that Mason was reported missing.

 Damon (Ian Somerhalder) gets to Elena's to check up on her since Bonnie has to work on the moonstone and Caroline has to be with Tyler.
 He gets a call from Alaric who informs him that Jules is in town and that the authorities are now searching for Mason.
 Damon has to leave for the Grill, leaving Jeremy with Elena.
 He meets Alaric at the Grill and they wonder if Jules is also a werewolf and decide to find out.
 Alaric puts some wolfsbane in her drink while Damon is distracting her.
 Alaric leaves and Damon tries to chat with Jules about Mason and get information.
 When he insists that she should drink her drink, Jules calls him out for trying to fool her and tells him that she smelled him and the wolfsbane since the beginning.
 She threatens Damon and leaves.
 Damon tries to follow her but Alaric stops him and asks him to go home, lock the doors, and wait to deal with it until the morning when the full moon is gone.